ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 However, in edtech, this usually doesn't happen.
 People who use software in schools are very different from the ones who build software.
 Each educator needs *information* to understand which software will be most effective for his/her situations, and each entrepreneur/developer/investor needs *information* to understand customers behind the classroom wall.

-Also, the effectiveness of each software varies significantly in edtech depending on who uses it.
+Also in edtech, the effectiveness of each software varies significantly based on users.
 Consider an app that teaches Algebra.
 It can work well for most schools, but it might not work in an urban school where most students are taking Algebra for the 3rd time.
-It can work well when teachers give feedback to each student every 10 minutes, but it might not work well for 100% self-paced environments.
-As a result, purchasing decisions for edtech products can be tough to make--you need some sort of a *recommendation system*.
+It might work well when teachers give feedback to each student every 10 minutes, but it might not work well in an 100% self-paced environment.
+As a result, purchasing decisions for edtech products can be tough to make--educators need some sort of a *recommendation system*, based on their teaching environments.

 This is where EdSurge comes in.
 We help bridge the information gap among key players of edtech, so that each player can make smart decisions.
 Currently, in addition to our [main news product](https://www.edsurge.com/), we built a [database](https://www.edsurge.com/products/) of ~800 edtech products (written in AngularJS).
 Our goal in 2014 is to polish our database product and allow educators to participate on our site ([example](https://www.edsurge.com/p/classdojo/reviews)), which can serve as a basis to building a recommendation system of edtech software.